Partially hyperbolic dynamics in the 3-body problem: The 3-body problem: a (local) partially hyperbolic setting

 Observe that for $r\gg L^{4/3}$ the Hamiltonian $\mathcal H_{\Theta_0}$ in Lemma \ref{lem:sympred} is given by the sum of two-uncoupled integrable Hamiltonians $ H_{\mathrm{ell}}$ and $ H_{\mathrm{par}}$ plus a small perturbation.
-To explain the origin of the notation $ H_{\mathrm{ell}}$ and $ H_{\mathrm{par}}$ it is convenient to recall that the geometric objects involved in Theorem \ref{thm:Main3bp} (namely, the manifold $\mathcal E_\infty$ which was defined in \eqref{eq:ellipticinfinity}) are associated to trajectories along which: \begin{itemize} \item The distance between the two inner bodies remains bounded, i.e. $\sup_{t\in\mathbb R}|q_1(t)-q_0(t)|<\infty$, \item The third body escapes (resp. comes from the past) with asymptotic zero velocity, i.e. if we denote by $Q_2$ the relative vector going from the center of mass of the inner system to $q_2$
+To explain the origin of the notation $ H_{\mathrm{ell}}$ and $ H_{\mathrm{par}}$, let us recall that the geometric objects involved in Theorem \ref{thm:Main3bp} (namely, the manifold $\mathcal E_\infty$ introduced in \eqref{eq:ellipticinfinity}) are associated to trajectories along which: \begin{itemize} \item The distance between the two inner bodies remains bounded, i.e. $\sup_{t\in\mathbb R}|q_1(t)-q_0(t)|<\infty$, \item The third body escapes (resp. comes from the past) with asymptotic zero velocity, i.e. if we denote by $Q_2$ the relative position of $q_2$ with respect to the center of mass of the inner system, \end{itemize}